ant-design/ant-design/components/comment/demo/list.md

 ## en-US

-Displaying a series of comments using the `antd` List Component.
+Displaying a series of comments using the `Varnish` List Component.

 ```jsx
 import { Comment, Tooltip, List } from '@allenai/varnish';